spack/spack/lib/spack/docs/tutorial_packaging.rst

     SPACK_ROOT/var/spack/stage/mpileaks-1.0-lfgf53rns5mswq25rxckzgvmjc6ywam7/mpileaks-1.0/spack-build.out

 Again, the problem may be obvious.
-But let's pretend we're not all intelligent developers and use this opportunity spend some time debugging.
-We have a few options that can tell us about what's going wrong:
+But let's pretend we're not all brilliant developers and use this opportunity to spend some time debugging.
+We have a few options that can tell us about what's going wrong.

-As per the error message, Spack has given us a ``spack-build.out`` debug log:
+Per the error message, Spack has given us a ``spack-build.out`` debug log:

 .. code-block:: console